orbiterhost/orbiter-cli/README.md

 ### `create`

 Uploads and create a new site on Orbiter.
-Must include the `--domain` for the default subdomain of the site.
+Must include the `--domain` or `-d` for the default subdomain of the site.
 After providing a name give the path to the file or folder of the website you are creating, must contain an `index.html` file.

 ```
 orbiter create --domain mysite ./dist